Apache2 Module mod_auth_pq_sql

 Override: AuthConfig

-Description: Specifies the password for the user who access the
+Description: Specifies the password for the user who access the PostgreSQL.

 Needed if the user specified with Auth_PQ_dbuser is not trusted.